yvesedwards/darkfi/doc/src/misc/ircd/ircd.md

 # P2P IRC

 In DarkFi, we organize our communication using resilient and censorship-resistant infrastructure.
-For chatting, `ircd` is a peer-to-peer implementation of an IRC server in which any user can participate anonymously using any IRC frontend and by running the IRC daemon. `ircd` uses the DarkFi P2P engine to synchronize chats
+For chatting, we use `ircd`, a peer-to-peer implementation of an IRC server in which any user can participate anonymously using any IRC frontend and by running the IRC daemon. `ircd` uses the DarkFi P2P engine to synchronize chats